theolivenbaum/resin/README.md

 as long as that function is not included in Resin.
 Thank you :)"_
 _- Happy Resin user_

+_"Software that needs to be configured before I can use it as the tool it is supposed to be, is not a tool at all."_
+_- User_

 Use [freely](https://github.com/kreeben/resin/blob/master/LICENSE) and register [issues here](https://github.com/kreeben/resin/issues).

 Contribute frequently.
 Go directly to an [introduction](#citizens) of the parts that make up Resin.